 The ThorRobotics Mariana is a mini Remote Operated Vehicle (ROV) designed for recreational use.
 It’s a good choice for casual exploration and underwater videography.

 It boasts a 1080p HD camera, perfect for capturing crisp underwater footage.
-Infrared LED spotlights allow you to pierce through low-light conditions, revealing the hidden wonders of the deep.
+Infrared LED spotlights improve visibility in low-light underwater conditions.
 Two vector propellers provide good maneuverability, meaning you can navigate around reefs, wrecks, or other underwater structures with ease.

 Specifications: